Integration instructions

 const api = await window.cardano.nufiSSO.enable()

-You can currently choose google and discord providers.
+You can currently choose `google`, `facebook` and `discord` providers.

 You can listen to the changes of current social login info using the following: